TheLovinator1/discord-free-game-notifier/README.md

 - Run the bot once to create the config file.
   - `poetry run bot`
 - Change webhook_url in the config file to the webhook URL you want to use.
-  - `nano ~/.config/discord_free_game_notifier/config.conf`
+  - `nano ~/.local/share/discord_free_game_notifier/config.conf`
-- Add timer to systemd and enable it.
-Don't forget to change the username.
-  - `sudo cp extras/discord-free-game.service /etc/systemd/system/`
-  - `sudo cp extras/discord-free-game.timer /etc/systemd/system/`
-  - `systemctl enable discord-free-game`
+- Start the bot for real.
+  - `poetry run bot`
-- The bot will now start every hour and if it finds a new game it will send a message to the webhook.
+- The bot will now check for free games every 30 minutes and send a message to the webhook.

 ## Need help?